tvdboom/ATOM/docs_sources/user_guide.md

 Additional things to take into account:

+* Models that need feature scaling will do so automatically before training if the features are not already scaled.
 * If an exception is encountered while fitting an estimator, the pipeline will automatically jump to the next model and save the exception in the `errors` attribute.
 Note that in that case,